 What We Believe

-First Unitarian Society is a place
+First Unitarian Society is a community

 where curious seekers gather to explore spiritual, ethical and social issues in

-a safe and nurturing environment.
+an accepting and nurturing environment.
 Unitarian Universalism supports the freedom

 of conscience of each individual as together we seek to be a force for good in